During your pregnancy, you’ve probably come across the term episiotomy. Or you’re clueless about what an episiotomy is.

 - fever symptoms

 If you experience any of these symptoms, seek a medical review ASAP.
-Untreated postpartum infection can cause you to become extremely unwell and be admitted to hospital.
+Untreated postpartum infection will cause you to become very unwell and be admitted to hospital.

 Related: Postpartum Recovery Essentials